Selenium-H/Animation-Tweaks/README.md

 </h1>

 <p align="center">
-Version 14
+Version 14.03
 </p>

 <p align="center">
 A GNOME Shell Extension to Tweak animations of different items and Customize them.
 </p>
 <p align="left">
 Please reset the extension after updating.
 The Extension will stop when upgraded to an incompatible version.
 In that case an Update tab is created to easily reset the extension.
-A Reset button is also always present in Preferences option in the Application menu of the extension preferences window.
+A Reset options is also always present in in the Top Right Application menu of the extension preferences window.
 A Default shortcut combination of Super Key + t is provided to disable the extension.
-Some effects might not work properly on wayland, for which a workaround is provided on preferences -> Tweaks tab.
+Some effects might not work properly on wayland, for which an integrate with wayland option is provided on preferences -> Integrations tab.
 However, some animations might not work properly.",
 </p>

 <h1 align="center">